Learn counting and numbers with the Honey Bee Ten Frame

 - An average beehive can hold around 50,000 bees!

 We hope you’ve enjoyed this activity.
-If you would like to share your experience playing with this wheel, tag us at #CoCreatewithshumee.
+If you would like to share your experience playing with this frame, tag us at #CoCreatewithshumee.
 Stay home and stay safe!